kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW7.md

 ## Task 2: Understanding the impact of prior probabilities on colocalisation.

-Repeat the colocalisation analyses
+Repeat the colocalisation analyses that you did in Task 2, but now change the prior probabilites to the ones recommended in the paper (p1 = p2 = 1e-4, p12 = 1e-6).
+How can this new lower p12 prior probability be interpreted?
+(HINT:

 ## Task 3: How sensitive is colocalisation to prior probabilities?
 Explore this at the PTK2B and TRAF1 loci.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NzU5OTA4OCwtODc2MTQxMDc2LDIwMz
+eyJoaXN0b3J5IjpbOTAyNjI0NDg3LC04NzYxNDEwNzYsMjAzMT
-EzMzcxLC0xNTI3ODI1MDAxXX0=
+MzNzEsLTE1Mjc4MjUwMDFdfQ==
 -->